-- 34.1 At the end of the qualifying practice the fastest time achieved by each driver will be officially published. - 34.2 At Events with three races, the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the qualifying practice session.
+34.1 At the end of the qualifying practice the fastest time achieved by each driver will be officially published.

+34.2 At Events with three races, the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the qualifying practice session.
 The grid for the second race will be drawn up in order of the fastest race time achieved by each driver in the first race.
-The grid for the third race will be drawn up in the order of the fastest race time achieved by each driver in the second race. - At Events with two races the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the qualifying practice session and the grid for the second race will be drawn up in the order of the fastest race time achieved by each driver in the first race. - 34.3 Grids will be published one hour before the start of the relevant formation lap.
-Any driver who is unable to start for any reason whatsoever must inform the stewards at the earliest opportunity and in any case, no later than 45 minutes before the start of the formation lap. - If one or more cars are withdrawn, the starting grid will be closed up accordingly and the final starting grid confirmed thirty minutes before the start of the formation lap.
-Should two or more drivers have identical times, priority will be given to the one who set it first. - 34.4 For Race 1 the fastest driver will start the race from pole position on the grid.
+The grid for the third race will be drawn up in the order of the fastest race time achieved by each driver in the second race.

+At Events with two races the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the qualifying practice session and the grid for the second race will be drawn up in the order of the fastest race time achieved by each driver in the first race.

+Should two or more drivers have identical times, priority will be given to the one who sets the lap time first.

+34.3 Grids will be published one hour before the start of the relevant formation lap.
+Any driver who is unable to start for any reason whatsoever must inform the stewards at the earliest opportunity and in any case, no later than 45 minutes before the start of the formation lap.

+If one or more cars are withdrawn, the starting grid will be closed up accordingly and the final starting grid confirmed thirty minutes before the start of the formation lap.
+Should two or more drivers have identical times, priority will be given to the one who set it first.

+Cars not in position at the 5-minute announcement will take their start from pit lane after the field has passed pit out.
+Their grid slots will remain open.

+34.4 The highest qualified car/driver combination will start the race from the pole position on the grid.
+Pole position will always be on the same side as the inside of the first turn.